|Healthcare Training Institute - Quality Education since 1979CE for Psychologist, Social Worker, Counselor, & MFT!!

--Explain the three major stages of the integrative approach to treating couples recovering from infidelity.
+-Name the three major stages of the integrative approach to treating couples recovering from infidelity.

 -Explain what is involved in psychoeducation for intentional forgiveness.

--Explain one major difference between justifications for infidelity used by men and women.
+-Name one major difference between justifications for infidelity used by men and women.

--Explain three categories of therapist responses to blaming events.
+-Name three categories of therapist responses to blaming events.